lubobill1990/flashcast-review/use-case.md

 User should be able to submit a sample to the server.

+A sample contains:

+1. the video file
+2. the transcription file
-A sample contains the video file, the transcription file, the AI notes text, a is public flag.
+3. the AI notes text
+4. a is public flag.

 If a sample is public, it can be viewed by anyone.
 If it is private, it can only be viewed by the administrator and the user who submitted it.